 Once the firmware is flashed and the basic functionality of the board is assured the larger components can be added.
 C21 and C22 (270µF 400 / 450V) should be added first.
 Again make sure that the stripes line up as shown below.
 Trim the leads off short to ensure spacing from the IRAM module.

 It is imperative that the screws have insulated washers.
-These are supplied with the kit, but the ones I have appear not to fit the PCB holes.
-Their function is to retain isolation gaps between the screws and the board tracks, so it is OK to cut off the top-hat section.
+These are supplied with the kit.
+Their function is to retain isolation gaps between the screws and the board tracks.

 The IRAM module is spaced from the PCB with special 3D printed standoffs.
 It is easier to fit these round the screws (M3 x 14mm) prior to intalling the IRAM256.

 Screw the mounting screws in to the threaded holes on the heat-sink.
 A dab of heat-sink compound will not come amiss at this point.